 Different data models can be constructed for the same set of requirements.
-Because a data model impacts record accessibility and reporting, requirements need to be analysed to design correct objects and relationships.
+Because a data model impacts record accessibility and reporting, requirements need to be analyzed to design correct objects and relationships.

-A customer provides following requirements and requests for a suitable Salesforce data model:
+A customer provides the following requirements and requests for a suitable Salesforce data model:

-As a first step, the entities involved in the requirements should be analysed.
-From the requirements, following entities can be identified:
+As a first step, the entities involved in the requirements should be analyzed.
+From the requirements, the following entities can be identified:

 Those entities can be designed as separate or combined Salesforce objects.
 To accurately track and distinguish data, three different objects are suggested for the given requirements.

-After identifying objects, the relationships between those objects should be analysed.
+After identifying objects, the relationships between those objects should be analyzed.
 Because object relationships and relationship types impact record accessibility, this analysis should be based on visibility requirements.

-From the requirements it can be determined that access to Accounts should be inherited by Subscriptions and Payments.
+From the requirements, it can be determined that access to Accounts should be inherited by Subscriptions and Payments.
 Consequently, the three objects should be related hierarchically, and a relationship type that allows inheriting of access permissions should be chosen.
-Based on this, following relationships can be identified:
+Based on this, the following relationships can be identified:

-The entities and relationships identified during the analysis can be visualized in a entity-relationship model (ERM).
+The entities and relationships identified during the analysis can be visualized in an entity-relationship model (ERM).